 We are pleased we could offer them a good & stable home in their purpose built enclosure!

-Join our daily talk at 3pm to learn more about our Baboons & the international wildlife trade.
+Join our daily talk at 3pm to learn more about our Baboons & the international wildlife trade (Video talk available instead of our regular talk to ensure social distancing).

 Semi desert areas, savannas and rocky areas around the Horn of Africa and the South West tip of the Arabian peninsula.